califano-lab/HCMI-single-nuclei/README.md

 # HCMI - Demo codes for the analysis of single-nuclei RNA-seq samples

-This directory provides example codes for the analysis of snRNA-seq samples within HCMI.
+This directory provides example codes for the analysis of snRNA-seq samples within HCMI and Figures generation.
 The main analytical steps are highlighted in the following vignette:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2eaf8982-9818-482b-a016-57adcf11af16">